-What makes our Cherry Pie Crumble Bars wicked good?
-A sumptuous homemade cherry pie filling made with plenty of fresh picked tart cherries as well as a crumble pastry with just the right salty-sweet and buttery richness you would expect in a darn good tart cherry pie.
-Did we mention easy?
-Yes, this recipe is incredibly easy.
-What’s not to love?
+Our Cherry Pie Crumble Bars are made with a homemade cherry pie filling prepared with plenty of fresh picked Montmorency tart cherries.
+The crumble pastry has just the right salty-sweet and buttery richness you would expect in a tart cherry pie.
+Irresistible!

-- 2 large egg yolks (mine weighed 36 grams), lightly beaten
+- 2 large egg yolks (mine weighed 36 g), lightly beaten

-- Arrange oven rack in lower third of oven and preheat oven to 375ºF.
-Lightly grease a 9×13-inch metal baking pan with shortening.
+- Arrange oven rack in lower third of oven and preheat oven to 375ºF (190ºC).
+Lightly grease a 9×13-inch (23 x 33 cm) metal baking pan with shortening.
 (I like to use my Williams-Sonoma Goldtouch® Nonstick Rectangular Cake Pan.)
 Line pan with baking parchment so there is an overhang.
-Do this by measuring parchment 4 inches in length additionally at each side of pan.
-This will allow 2 inches of coverage on each end once folded and tucked in.
+Do this by measuring parchment 4 inches (10 cm) in length additionally at each side of pan.
+This will allow 2 inches (5 cm) of coverage on each end once folded and tucked in.
 Lightly grease parchment paper.
 This will create “handles” which will help removing bars from pan and to transfer to cutting board to cut into even bars after chilling.